Cal009/Healthy-Mind-Healthy-Life/README.md

 * The site was deployed to Github Pages.
 The process on doing this is as follows:
 * In the Github repository, navigate to the settings tab.
 * From the source-section drop-down menu, select the Master Branch.
-* This then creates a live link which can be found here [website](https://cal009.github.io/healthy-mind-healthy-life/)
+* This then creates a live link which can be found here: [website](https://cal009.github.io/healthy-mind-healthy-life/)

 ## Credit